American Conference of Cantors

 Leo Baeck Day School

-The Leo Baeck Day School is the largest Reform Jewish Day School and the only Day School in Canada to be authorized by The International Baccalaureate Organization.
+The Leo Baeck Day School is the largest Reform Jewish Day School and the first Jewish School in Canada to be authorized by The International Baccalaureate Organization.
 Choosing Leo Baeck, an IB World School, means choosing a school that seeks to nurture and challenge each child, spiritually, intellectually, physically and artistically.
 In preschool children learn to get along with peers while developing early literacy and numeracy.
-In Elementary, the day is divided into thirds: one third English Language Arts, one third Math, Science and Social Studies, and one third Hebrew Language Arts.
-French (begins daily in SK) Music, Art, Drama, Computers, & Physical Education enhance our curriculum.
+Our school is housed in two state-of-the-art facilities, in Cedarvale and our New North, now located at the Kimel Family Education Centre of the Joseph and Wolf Lebovic Community Campus in York Region.
+In Elementary, the day is divided into thirds: one third English Language Arts/Social Studies, one third Math/Science, and one third Hebrew Language Arts.
+French (begins in SK) Music, Art, Drama, Computers, & Physical Education enhance our curriculum.
 Middle School includes an advisor program, block scheduling & opportunities for students to practice self-governance & philanthropy.
 Students engage in community service projects and participate in sports events, music groups & celebrations.
 We see the world in your child!
 Learn more.

 NATA (National Association of Temple Administrators)